← All posts

 2. Public health approval

-Your local public health unit — Toronto Public Health, Region of Peel Public Health, York Region Public Health, Halton, Durham — reviews the kitchen plan and does a pre-opening inspection.
+Your local public health unit — Toronto Public Health, Region of Peel Public Health, York Region Public Health, Halton, Durham — reviews the kitchen plan and conducts a pre-opening inspection.
 They sign off your food premises before you can serve.

 What the public health inspector wants to see when they walk: